 Corneal Transplant Surgery

 Following disease, infection, or injury, the cornea may become weakened, cloudy, or scarred, leading to decreased vision or discomfort.
 If medicines, contact lenses, or other treatments are ineffective in improving the symptoms, the damaged cornea can be replaced with a healthy cornea from a donor.
-At Peninsula Laser Eye Medical Group, we’re pleased to provide three different types of corneal transplants: Penetrating Keratoplasty, Descemet’s Stripping Endothelial Keratoplasty, and Deep Anterior Lamellar Keratoplasty.
+At Peninsula Laser Eye Medical Group, Dr. Liu performs four different types of corneal transplants: Descemet’s Membrane Endothelial Keratoplasty, Descemet’s Stripping Automated Endothelial Keratoplasty, Deep Anterior Lamellar Keratoplasty, and Penetrating Keratoplasty.
 With these different options, Dr. Liu selects the best treatment for his patients to improve vision while minimizing risks.
+A corneal transplant is the most successful of all tissue transplants: about 48,000 operations are performed in the United States each year.

-DSEK is specifically suited to treat the damaged inner layer of the cornea (endothelium), which includes patients with conditions such as Fuch’s dystrophy, bullous keratopathy, or failed prior corneal transplants.
-DSEK involves replacing only the most inner layer of the cornea rather than the entire thickness of the cornea.
+DMEK is specifically suited to treat the damaged inner layer of the cornea (endothelium), which includes patients with conditions such as Fuch’s dystrophy, bullous keratopathy, or failed prior corneal transplants.
+DMEK involves replacing only the innermost layer of the cornea rather than the entire thickness of the cornea.
 Because most of the patient’s own cornea remains intact, the results are a smoother corneal surface and faster healing compared to a full-thickness corneal transplant.
+The replacement tissue is also thinner than DSAEK tissue, which typically allows for better visual acuity after the eye has healed.
+However, DMEK is also associated with a higher rate of graft detachment and need for graft repositioning.
+Dr. Liu will help you decide which type of transplant is best for you.

 Historically, full-thickness corneal transplant surgery has not changed significantly in the last 30 years.
 A conventional corneal transplant requires long periods of healing, sometimes up to 12 months for patients to enjoy good and stable vision.
 The traditional corneal transplant procedure requires multiple sutures and a lengthy post-operative recovery period until one reaches their final glasses or contact lens prescription.
-Now, with the advent of DSEK, we are able to insert a partial thickness corneal transplant through a 4mm incision that typically requires only a single suture and several weeks for recovery of vision.
+Now, with the advent of DMEK and DSAEK, we are able to insert a partial thickness corneal transplant through a 4mm (or smaller) incision that typically requires only a single suture and several weeks for recovery of vision.

 Penetrating Keratoplasty (PKP)